 Dr. Hansen is a developmental-behavioral pediatrician/researcher with vast experience in diagnosing and treating children with neurodevelopmental problems such as pervasive developmental disorder, autism, learning disorders, and attention deficits.
-She heads a multidisciplinary clinic that diagnosis children, plans/initiates intervention strategies, and works closely with patient families.
-Her clinical research has focused on children’s temperament and its effects on parenting, long-term effects of prenatal drug exposure, and etiologic diagnosis of pervasive developmental disorders such as autism, including clinical characteristics, biologic markers and gene-environment interactions.
+She heads a multidisciplinary clinic that diagnoses children, plans/initiates intervention strategies, and works closely with patient families.
+Her clinical research has focused on children’s temperament and its effects on parenting, long-term effects of prenatal drug exposure, and etiologic diagnosis of pervasive developmental disorders such as autism, including clinical characteristics, biological markers and gene-environment interactions.
 Dr. Hansen has developed services for families affected by parental substance abuse, infant mental health, and children in foster care in Sacramento County.
 She has been an advocate for children at high risk for developmental/behavioral disorders, through her research and her community service at the local, state and national level.

 Larry Yin, M.D.

 Larry Yin, M.D., University Center for Excellence (University of Southern California)